 What happened: In light traffic, a swerving driver appears to be drowsy or distracted.
 Throughout the video, the driver had trouble maintaining a lane.

-Chris’ safety tip: The dash cam footage provides much-needed context to fleet and safety managers that would otherwise have no idea why the truck rolled over.
+Chris’ safety tip: The dash cam videos provide much-needed context to fleet and safety managers that would otherwise have no idea why the truck rolled over.

 3. Just a love tap